• Skip to primary navigation

 it.
 In a healthy relationship, both partners talk through issues and find ways to

-handle their emotions without physical violence. - Does your partner make you question your memories or perspective?
+2. Does your partner make you question your memories or perspective?
 After

 an argument, your partner may say that you’re overreacting or that it wasn’t as bad